Phytic acid: Significance in agriculture

-Phytic acid was discovered in 1903.
+Phytic acid was first identified as a substance by Pfeffer in 1872.
+In 1903, Posternak called it “la phytine”.
+The term "phytase" was first used in 1907 by Umetaro Suzuki.

 Generally, phosphorus and inositol in phytate form are not bioavailable to non-ruminant animals because these animals lack the enzyme phytase required to hydrolyze the inositol-phosphate linkages.
 Ruminants are able to digest phytate because of the phytase produced by rumen microorganisms.

 In most commercial agriculture, non-ruminant livestock, such as swine, fowl, and fish, are fed mainly grains, such as maize, legumes, and soybeans.
 Because phytate from these grains and beans is unavailable for absorption, the unabsorbed phytate passes through the gastrointestinal tract, elevating the amount of phosphorus in the manure.
 Excess phosphorus excretion can lead to environmental problems, such as eutrophication.
 The use of sprouted grains may reduce the quantity of phytic acids in feed, with no significant reduction of nutritional value.

 Also, viable low-phytic acid mutant lines have been developed in several crop species in which the seeds have drastically reduced levels of phytic acid and concomitant increases in inorganic phosphorus.
 However, germination problems have reportedly hindered the use of these cultivars thus far.
 This may be due to phytic acid's critical role in both phosphorus and metal ion storage.
 Phytate variants also have the potential to be used in soil remediation, to immobilize uranium, nickel, and other inorganic contaminants.